 1. What is Child Care licensing?

 You know that child care licensing ensures a safe and stimulating environment.
 But what really is child care licensing?
 The Child Care Licensing Program is one of many divisions under the California State Department of Social Services.
-This program ensures that child care facilities operate in accordance with the California Health and Safety Code, as well as Title 22 of the California Code of Regulations.
-Essentially, licensing serves to assist families in finding quality child care, and manages provider licensing all the while promoting the health, safety, and wellbeing of children.
+California child care license program ensures that child care facilities operate in accordance with the California Health and Safety Code, as well as Title 22 of the California Code of Regulations.
+Essentially, child care licensing serves to assist families in finding quality child care, and manages provider licensing all the while promoting the health, safety, and wellbeing of children.

 Licensing is granted through a multi-step process.
-Owners of a facility must attend orientations to review the qualifications for a license, be familiar with all of the Family Child Care Home and/or Child Care Center licensing laws and regulations, complete and submit forms, and go under a pre-licensing inspection.
+Owners of a facility must attend orientations.
+They need it to review the qualifications for a child care license, be familiar with all of the Family Child Care Home and/or Child Care Center licensing laws and regulations, complete and submit forms, and go under a pre-licensing inspection.
 A Licensing Program Analyst (LPA) will conduct this inspection to ensure that the environment is safe.

 2. What types of licensed child care facilities does Licensing oversee?